 - Sobek’s Dark Side

-During the conflict between Set and Osiris for the throne of Egypt, which ended with Set usurping the throne from the rightful claimant and killing and mutilating his brother Osiris, Sobek supported Set.
-Due to his crocodile nature, Sobek also had a violent character, but this associated him not with evil but with power.
+During the conflict between Set and Osiris for the throne of Egypt, which ended with Set usurping the throne and killing and mutilating his brother Osiris, Sobek supported Set.
+Due to his crocodile nature, Sobek also had a violent character, although this associated him not so much with evil as it did with power.